terezadohnal/terezadohnal/README.md

 - **Mobile App development fo iOS** - In this course I am learning how to build an App in SwiftUI.
 - **Web Applications** - Building web App using Node.JS, MySQL and Vue.
 TypeScript is optional.
 - **Application of Development Techniques** - This course is only practical.
 We chose topic we want to work on and consultant.
 I went for Analysis of comments under articles about Ukraine using Web Scraping.
+- **Database Systems and Database Design** - I am learning how to design database models, understanding and describing SQL queries.

 # My tech stack